Ketel Marte Player Props: Diamondbacks vs. Reds

 Ketel Marte At The Plate

-- Marte has had at least one RBI in 34.8% of his games this season (31 of 89), with two or more RBI 14 times (15.7%).
-He has also been responsible for three or more of his team's runs in five contests.
+- Marte has driven in a run in 32 games this year (35.6%), including 15 games with more than one RBI (16.7%).
+He has also driven in three or more of his team's runs in six contests.

-- He has scored in 47 of 89 games this year, and more than once 15 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.